eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 - impl
 - itest

-#### gRPC Agent Connection stores execution channel tx
+#### gRPC Agent Connection stores from server channel tx
-`swdd~grpc-agent-connection-stores-execution-channel-tx~1`
+`swdd~grpc-agent-connection-stores-from-server-channel-tx~1`

 Status: approved

-For each received connection request, the gRPC Agent Connection shall store the created Execution Command Channel in the Agent Senders Map.
+For each received connection request, the gRPC Agent Connection shall store the created From Server Channel in the Agent Senders Map.

 Tags:
 - gRPC_Agent_Connection